Citation & License

 Use at your own risk.

 This tool is provided "as is" without warranties of any kind.
 While we strive for accuracy, the software may contain errors.
 Results should be independently verified for critical applications.
-EduStrat uses a single plausible value per domain and does not implement replicate-weight variance estimation; users requiring publication-grade inference should replicate analyses in a dedicated statistical environment.
+EduStrat uses a single plausible value per domain (a constraint of the learningtower R package, which provides only PV1) and does not implement replicate-weight variance estimation; users requiring publication-grade inference should replicate analyses using all plausible values and BRR procedures in a dedicated statistical environment (see OECD guidance on analysing the PISA database).

 The views and analyses generated by this tool do not reflect the official position of the OECD or its member countries.